Low-level laser therapy: Mouth

 Similarly, the use of lasers to treat chronic periodontitis and to speed healing of infections around dental implants is suggested, but there is insufficient evidence to indicate a use superior to traditional practices.
 There is tentative evidence for dentin hypersensitivity.
 It does not appear to be useful for orthodontic pain LLLT might be useful for wisdom tooth extraction (complications).

 Hair loss

 LLLT has been studied as a treatment for hair loss; a review in 2012 found little evidence to support the use of lasers to treat hair loss.
 A 2014 review found tentative evidence for benefit for lasers, while another 2014 review concluded that the results were mixed, had a high risk of bias, and that its effectiveness was unclear.
 A 2015 review found tentative evidence of benefit.
 Additionally, a 2017 review of clinical trials found 10 of 11 trials reviewed "demonstrated significant improvement of androgenic alopecia in comparison to baseline or controls when treated with LLLT."

+LLLT is shown to increase hair density and growth in both genders.
+The types of devices (hat, comb, helmet) and duration did not alter the effectiveness, with more emphasis to be placed on lasers compared to LEDs.
+Ultraviolet and infrared light are more effective for alopecia areata, while red light and infrared light is more effective for androgenetic alopecia.

+Medical reviews suggest that LLLT is as effective or potentially more than other non invasive and traditional therapies such as minoxidil and finasteride but further studies such as RCTs, long term follow up studies, and larger double blinded trials need to be conducted to confirm the initial findings.